Katzenelnbogen: Etymology

-In German, the name Katzenelnbogen literally translates to "cat's elbow", which is arguably a later mondegreen.
-Historians have speculated that the name derives from Cattimelibocus, a combination of two words: the ancient Germanic tribal name of the Chatti and Melibokus, a generic Roman name for "mountains".
-The theory is based on the name Μηλίβοκον (Mēlíbokon), used by Ptolemy specifically for a mountain range farther east: the Harz, the Thuringian Forest or both.
+In German, the name Katzenelnbogen literally translates as 'cat's elbow', which is arguably a later mondegreen.
+Historians have speculated that the name derives from Cattimelibocus, a combination of two words: the ancient Germanic tribal name of the Chatti and Melibokus The theory is based on the name Μηλίβοκον (Mēlíbokon), used by Ptolemy specifically for a mountain range farther east: the Harz, or the Thuringian Forest or both.
 Melibokon, in a Latinised form, would then be Melibocus or Melibokus.
 The fact that the name, in any recognisable form, first appears in medieval documents also suggests that it has no older Roman origin.

 History of wine

 In the history of wine, Katzenelnbogen is famous for the first documentation of Riesling grapes in the world: this was in 1435, when the storage inventory of Count John IV of Katzenelnbogen, a member of the Holy Roman high nobility, lists the purchase of vines of "Rieslingen".